NSLS-II-SRX/NSLS-II-SRX.github.io/staff.rst

         * Move in the horizontal mirror.
 Check that the mirror is flat and set to zero.
 Move to middle of the X-ray beam.
         * Pitch the vertical mirror to 3 mrad.
 Translate the mirror down by 0.63 mm.
         * Pitch the horizontal mirror to 3 mrad.
 Translate the mirror outboard by 0.15 mm.
         * Check that the focused beam can be seen by the Merlin and the VLM is not blocking the focused beam.
-VLM positions January 2022 (X, Y, Z) = (0.332, -3.730, 0.196)
     #.
 Put in the diving board.
-Look for the fiducial marker patterns (Pt/Cr, 50 nm) with 5 μm wide horizontal and vertical features on the very edge.
+Look for the fiducial marker patterns (Pt/Cr, 50 nm thick) with 5 μm wide horizontal and vertical features on the very edge.
     #.
 Use the VLM and fluorescence signal to roughly align the X-ray position cross-hair.
     #.
 Start with the vertical focus alignment:
-        * Run a knife-edge scan across a line to get an initial beam size. ``RE(nano_knife_edge(nano_stage.sy, -10, 10, 0.2, 0.1))``
+        * Run a knife-edge scan across a line to get an initial beam size. ``RE(knife_edge(nano_stage.sy, -10, 10, 0.2, 0.1))``
         * If the beam size is greater than 1 μm, move the coarse Z by 500 μm and look for a smaller beam size.
 Be aware line features will move horizontally when changing coarse Z.
         * Repeat until the beam size is smaller than 1 μm.
         * Run the slit-scan script.
 Here we as scanning the sample from -8 to 8 μm to move across the Pt line.
 The JJ slits are set to a gap of 0.1 mm and scanned a total of 1 mm centered around the beam center.
 Some of the knife-edge scans will not hit the mirror, so these scans will need to be excluded from the final analysis. ``RE(focusKB('ver'))``